FIWARE/tutorials.NGSI-LD/docs/pep-proxy.md

 User accounts have been created in a [previous tutorial](identity-management.md).
 Non-human actors such as a PEP Proxy can be set up in the same manner.
-The account for each PEP Proxy, IoT Agent or IoT Sensor will merely consist of a Username and password linked to an application within Keyrock.
-PEP Proxy and IoT Agents accounts can be created by using either the Keyrock GUI or by using the REST API.
+The account for each PEP Proxy, IoT Agent or IoT Sensor will merely consist of a Username and password linked to an application within Keycloak.
+PEP Proxy and IoT Agents accounts can be created by using either the Keycloak GUI or by using the REST API.

 <h3>Video : Wilma PEP Proxy Configuration</h3>

 [![](https://fiware.github.io/tutorials.Step-by-Step/img/video-logo.png)](https://www.youtube.com/watch?v=b4sYU78skrw "PEP Proxy Configuration")

-Click on the image above to see a video about configuring the Wilma PEP Proxy using the **Keyrock** GUI.
+Click on the image above to see a video about configuring the Wilma PEP Proxy using the **Keycloak** GUI.

 ## Managing PEP Proxies and IoT Agents - Start Up